 - Otogirisou only sold about 120,000 copies upon its release but the title's popularity grew over time due to word-of-mouth, eventually selling over 300,000 units and becoming a sleeper hit of sorts.

-- When Otogirisou was initially shown at Nintendo Space World the game contained no background graphics and just displayed text on top of an image of pages from a book.
+- When Otogirisou was initially shown at Nintendo Space World the game contained no background graphics and just displayed text on top of a textured image of a book page.
 Certain scenes in the story would have graphical effects, like the screen flashing to show lighting or an animated car coming towards the reader, but otherwise the game was literally a novel with sound effects and music.
 However, after gaming magazines and Chunsoft's marketing partners issued their concern about the lack of visuals, Chunsoft changed the game to have 20 different images that changed based on the scene.

 - Chunsoft 30th Anniversary Interview translated by Shmuplations.